 4. An original option: a gastronomic bike tour

-If you are in the mood for a dynamic and immersive alternative, there's nothing better than to take a peck around Krakow by bike.
+If you are in the mood for a dynamic and immersive alternative, nothing better than to take a peck around Krakow by bike.
 These original tours will take you to different places throughout the city, not just the center, to taste the best Polish specialties.

 Of course, I recommend that you hire this tour especially if you visit Krakow in good weather.
 In winter you may be surprised by snowfall or freezing temperatures, which could ruin your experience.
 However, it will be because of seasonal plans!
-Here you can check what to see and do in Krakow in winter.
+Here you can find out what to see and do in Krakow in winter.

-Practical information about the tours gastronomic bike tours
+Practical information about gastronomic bike tours

-- English-speaking guide (other languages on request)
+- English-speaking guide (other languages on request).

 - Tour around Krakow: from the center to more distant neighborhoods